-Occupational segregation refers to the separation and clustering of men and women in particular occupations.
+Occupational segregation refers to a pattern where men and women are more commonly employed in a particular occupation or sector.

 Those in gender-segregated workforces can experience: